gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 The Terraform App will begin to provision.

-Once provisioning is completed, note the TERRAFORM tab in the App details page (`Provisioning -> Apps` -> select the App).
+Once provisioning is completed, note the TERRAFORM tab in the App details page (`|ProApp|` -> select the App).
 This section contains State and Plan output:

 .. image:: /images/apps/terraform/terraform_sample.png